apigear-io/apigear-docs/content/en/tutorials/counter.md

       - name: increment
 ```

-The API consist of an interface located in the `demo.daily` module.
+The API consists of an interface located in the `demo.daily` module.
 The `Counter` interface itself consist of a property `count` of the type integer.
-The interface also exposes operations named `increment`.
+The interface also exposes an operation named `increment`.
 For more information on the API definition language see the [ObjectAPI guide](../objectapi).

 We create a C++14 API for this tutorial.
 When open the SDK section we select the C++14 SDK and press run.
-After the we downloaded the created SDK we unzip the source code in our terminal and run the project.
-A detailed information how to run the project will be in the README file of your SDK.
+After we downloaded the created SDK, we unzip the source code in our terminal and run the project.
+Detailed information how to run the project will be in the README file of your SDK.

 ## Using the API

-The generate code will result into a C++ class with some abstract methods.
-The API has no functionality yet, and need to be provided by you.
+The generated code will result into a C++ class with some abstract methods.
+The API has no functionality yet, and needs to be provided by you.
 So open the project in your favorite editor and add the implementation.

 ```cpp
 // counter.h